RArbore/Hercules/DESIGN.md

 - Design an intermediate representation that allows for fine-grained control of what code is executed on what device in a system.
 - Develop a runtime system capable of dynamically scheduling generated code fragments on a heterogenous machine.

+The following sections contain information on how Hercules is designed to meet these goals.

 ## Front-end Language Design

 TODO: @aaronjc4